 So the beginning is to draw a picture of your ideal customer.
 Your targets have many things in common, whether it’s their needs or their pain points.
 They are certainly part of the same sector of activity, belong to a certain type of company.
 Draw up this portrait, you will need it for the following.

 For the next step, you will need to set up your objectives.
-If you don’t know where you are going, you won’t be able to sell.
+If you don’t know where you are going, you won’t be able to go anywhere with your sales process.
 It is important to know where you are going in order to do a good prospecting.

 The next step is to write your sales messages.
 Prospecting effectively is also about understanding the message 📩 you’re going to deliver to your customers.